When Is the Best Time To File For Personal Bankruptcy?

 - Are you receive phone calls and threats from bill collectors throughout the day?

 If you can answer yes to any of those questions, you may benefit from the financial freedom a bankruptcy would provide.

 Let Us Help You Today

 Making the decision to file for bankruptcy is never easy.
 You may feel overwhelmed with the choices that need to be made, or what your next steps should be.
 Bankruptcy can take months or years and can involve complex legal matters.
 Ensure your rights are protected and contact experienced Lehighton & Carbon County bankruptcy attorney Adam Weaver who can help you make the best financial decisions given your specific financial situation.
-Call our legal team at 570-818-4888 or contact our office online for a free consultation today.
+Call our legal team at 570-818-4888 or contact our office online for a consultation today.